Bill and Will's Synth

 This is the 480R front panel which accommodates the RB and DFA mods - additional jacks, and control knobs.

-February 2008, February 2010
+February 2008, February 2010, April 2010

 Per Adam, Richard's modifications provide "...complete, independent access and control to the two filters in the MOTM-480."
 Now, in Adam's modification, he only implemented some of the modifications Richard suggests.
-We're going to go ahead and implement them all.
+We're decided to go ahead and implement them all.

 Here's how Richard describes his modification: